jckuri/Control_and_Trajectory_Tracking/README.md

 Pros:
 1. Model-free PID controllers are already conceived.
 And we just need to tune them.
 So, we skip the modeling part.
-2. In spite of its simplicity, model-free PID controllers work if you tune them properly.
-3. Model-free PID controllers understand the nature of differential equations.
+2. Model-free PID controllers understand the nature of differential equations.
 Because they adapt proportionally to the error; prevent overshooting through the derivative term; and integrate the constant errors of the system.
 Differential equations are everywhere in the universe and in nature.
-So, PID controllers are universal in nature.
+So, model-free PID controllers can be applied to a big variety of control problems, in spite of its simplicity.
-4. The other approach, modeling the car and its dynamics requires an advanced understanding of differential equations and how to solve them.
-5. Sometimes models and their differential equations can be so complex that only a handful of people in the world can solve them.
+3. The other approach, modeling the car and its dynamics requires an advanced understanding of differential equations and how to solve them.
+Sometimes models and their differential equations can be so complex that only a handful of people in the world can solve them.

 Cons:
 1. Sometimes tuning the parameters until getting perfect results is hard, if not impossible.